September 9

 For youth football, teams are often capped at 30-40 players.

-High schools typically don’t have cuts.
-If they have cuts, teams will typically carry about 100 players on their entire roster.
+High school football teams typically don’t have cuts.
+If they have cuts, teams will carry about 100 players on their entire roster.

 Offensive Positions In Football